iyobo/jollofjs/packages/isvalid/README.md

  * Date
  * or custom validators.

-There are some validators that are common to all types, and then some types have specific validators.
+There are some validators that are common to all types, and some types have specific validators.

 You specify the type like this:

     { type: String }

-In the above example the type must be a `String`.
+In the above example the input must be of type `String`.

-All schemas must have the `type` specified - or have a custom validator through a custom function.
-See more about custom validator in it's designated section below.
+All schemas must have the `type` specified or have a custom validator through a `custom` function - more about custom validators in it's designated section below.

-Object and array shortcuts apply their type automatically.
-In fact the library uses the absent of `type` to determine object shortcuts.
+> Object and array shortcuts apply their type automatically - as seen above.

 ### Common Validators

 These validators are supported by all types.

-#### Default Validator
+#### `default` Validator
 Defaults data to specific value if data is not present in input.
 It takes a specific value or it can call a custom function to retrieve the value.

 Type: Any value or a function.